theriley106/Nightchord/README.md

 I originally used this project to learn about more advanced Python topics, and the code in this repo is extremely disorganized and confusing.

-I'm working on rewriting the way you generate songs to make it easier for others to use.
+I'm working on rewriting the way you generate songs to make it a bit easier for others to use.

-This program can generate Nightcore video by inputting one of the following paramters:
+This program can generate Nightcore videos by inputting one of the following paramters:

  * Youtube URL
  * Artist / Song Name
  * Locally Saved MP4/AVI
  * Locally Saved MP3

-You can also pull song names from Billboard Top-X Charts to use for video generation.
+You can also pull song names from Billboard Top-X Charts for video generation.

 Essentially, this programs automates the process of Downloading/Remixing/Transcribing/Uploading Nightcore videos.
-I have automated all of these processes using various techniques.
-Everything I'm currently using is more of a proof of concept solution rather than a solution that's set to scale.
+I have automated all of these, but everything I'm currently using is more of a proof of concept solution rather than something that's set to scale.

 ## API (New)